zynksoftware/Zynk-Workflow/_docs/EKM-Powershop-Connector/Downloading-Customers-from-EKM-Powershop.md

 redirect_from: "/article/217-downloading-customers-from-ekm-powershop"
 title: Downloading Customers from EKM Powershop
 ---
+**This documentation refers to an older version of our EKM connector, which is no longer supported.
+See [EKM Connector](ekm) for the current version.**

 This task will export details of all customers to an XML file.

 ## Settings